hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 ## Options

+* `--cert CERTFILE` - A client certificate to use when downloading the box, if necessary.

 * `--clean` - If given, Vagrant will remove any old temporary files from prior downloads of the same URL.
 This is useful if you don't want Vagrant to resume a download from a previous point, perhaps because the contents